Sales in real estate can be an intimidating and scary situation.

-- You focus too much on the script and sound naturally and miss using essential elements of good communication.
+- You focus too much on the script and to sound natural and miss using essential elements of good communication.
 These are active listening, friendliness, confidence, humor, providing and accepting feedback, empathy, respect, picking up nonverbal cues, and responsiveness.

-That’s why those who are convinced of using (real estate) scripts recommend practicing them a lot.
+That’s why those convinced of using (real estate) scripts recommend practicing them a lot.

 How Are These Scripts Practiced?

-You can practice them alone, which is suboptimal or try to resemble an actual sales situation by roleplaying with friends or other people.
+You can practice them on your own, which is suboptimal, or try to resemble an actual sales situation by roleplaying with friends or other people.